maintaining the best standards of independent archaeology

 2025-26 SOAG Lectures

-SOAG FieldWork 2025
+SOAG Fieldwork 2025

 We were very pleased to partner with the National Trust again for a second excavation at Greys Court in late July, as part of the CBA’s Festival of Archaeology.
 Part of the remains of the inter-court range across the oval lawn was uncovered, to the excited interest of visitors and NT staff.
 The NT archaeologist Adrian Cox again expressed his heartfelt thanks to SOAG for the quality of the excacvation, and the extent of public engagement.